H-3 Nonimmigrant Trainee or Special Education Exchange Visitor

 - Is incompatible with the nature of the petitioner’s business or enterprise;

-- Is on behalf of a foreign national who already possess substantial training and expertise in the proposed field of training;
+- Is on behalf of a alien who already possess substantial training and expertise in the proposed field of training;

 - Is in a field in which it is unlikely that the knowledge or skill will be used outside the United States;